F4R105/F4R105/README.md

 - 👋 Hi, I’m Faraji
 - 👀 I’m interested in front-end development
-- 🌱 I’m currently learning Css and Javascript
+- 🌱 I’m currently learning MERN Stack
 - 🙋 I’m looking to collaborate on Responsive websites
-- ☎️ You can reach me through my website
+- ☎️ You can reach me through my website https://www.kajubufaraji.com

 <!---
 F4R105/F4R105 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.